-Rule 111.
-Adjudicator Authority
+MAR 111.
+Adjudicator Powers

-The Adjudicator has all authority necessary to conduct fair, expeditious, and impartial adjudications.
-Such authority includes, but is not limited to, the authority to:
+The Adjudicator has all powers necessary to conduct fair, expeditious, and impartial adjudications.
+Such powers include but are not limited to the power to:

-- (A) administer oaths and affirmations; - (B) issue subpoenas authorized by law; - (C) receive relevant evidence and rule upon the admission of evidence and offers of proof; - (D) preside over depositions or cause depositions to be taken when the ends of justice would be served; - (E) regulate the course of the hearing and the conduct of persons at the hearing; - (F) hold conferences for the settlement or simplification of the issues by consent of the parties or by the use of alternative means of dispute resolution; - (G) inform the parties as to the availability of one or more alternative means of dispute resolution, and encourage use of such methods; - (II) require the attendance at any conference held pursuant to Rule 111(F) of at least one representative of each party who has authority to negotiate concerning resolution of the issues in controversy; - (I) dispose of procedural motions; - (J) make or recommend decisions; - (K) call and question witnesses; - (L) order curative measures to remedy the filing or other disclosure of sensitive information, as identified in Rule 150(C), that should have been redacted under these rules; - (M) impose appropriate sanctions against any party or person failing to obey her/his order, refusing to adhere to reasonable standards of orderly and ethical conduct, or refusing to act in good faith; and - (N) take any other action authorized by [the Agency].
+- (A) administer oaths and affirmations; - (B) issue subpoenas authorized by law; - (C) receive relevant evidence and rule upon the admission of evidence and offers of proof; - (D) preside over depositions or cause depositions to be taken when the ends of justice would be served; - (E) regulate the course of the hearing and the conduct of persons at the hearing; - (F) hold conferences for the settlement or simplification of the issues by consent of the parties or by the use of alternative means of dispute resolution; - (G) inform the parties as to the availability of one or more alternative means of dispute resolution, and encourage use of such methods; - (H) require the attendance at any conference held pursuant to MAR 111(F) of at least one representative of each party who has authority to negotiate concerning resolution of the issues in controversy; - (I) dispose of procedural motions; - (J) make or recommend decisions; - (K) call and question witnesses; - (L) order curative measures to remedy the filing or other disclosure of sensitive information, as identified in MAR 150(C), that should have been redacted under these rules; - (M) impose appropriate sanctions against any party or person failing to obey her/his order, refusing to adhere to reasonable standards of orderly and ethical conduct, or refusing to act in good faith; and - (N) take any other action authorized by [the Agency].

-- 1. The authority of adjudicators enumerated by this rule generally is described by the APA (5 U.S.C. § 556(c)).
-An adjudicator can be delegated authority enumerated in these rules only if the agency itself has the authority.
+- 1. The powers of adjudicators enumerated by this rule generally are those described by the APA (5 U.S.C. § 556(c)).
+An adjudicator can only be delegated powers enumerated in these rules if the agency itself has the power.
 For example, not all agencies may have the authority to issue subpoenas or to administer oaths.
-Consequently, such an agency may not delegate to its Adjudicator this authority.
-Each agency, therefore, must consult its organic statutory authority to determine the extent of enumerated authority it possesses before delegating particular authority to its adjudicators. - 2. (to subsection (C)): Under this provision, the Adjudicator may on her/his own authority receive evidence into the administrative record. - 3. (to subsection (E)): This provision authorizes the Adjudicator to control the conduct not only of the parties, but also of witnesses, members of the public in attendance at the adjudication, and others present at the adjudication.
+As a consequence, such an agency may not delegate to its Adjudicator these powers.
+Each agency, therefore, must consult its organic statutory authority to determine which of the enumerated powers it possesses before delegating particular powers to its adjudicators. - 2. (to subsection (C)): Under this provision, the Adjudicator may on her/his own authority receive evidence into the administrative record. - 3. (to subsection (E)): This provision authorizes the Adjudicator to control the conduct not only of the parties, but also of witnesses, members of the public in attendance at the adjudication, and others present at the adjudication.

-- 4. (to subsection (K)): Each agency should decide whether the Adjudicator should be able not only to question witnesses, but also to call them. - 5. (to subsection (M)): Appropriate sanctions may include refusing to allow the support or opposition to a claim or defense, prohibiting the introduction of designated evidence, excluding testimony, or expelling a party or person from the hearing. - 6. (to subsection (N)): Agency authority can be found in, e.g., rules and precedential orders.
+- 4. (to subsection (K)): Each agency should decide whether the Adjudicator should be able not only to question witnesses, but also to call them. - 5. (to subsection (M)): Appropriate sanctions may include refusing to allow the support or opposition to a defense, prohibiting the introduction of designated matters into evidence, excluding testimony, or expelling a party or person from the hearing. - 6. (to subsection (N)): Agency authority can be found in, e.g., rules and precedential orders.

-Rule 112.
-Adjudicator Impartiality, Recusal or Disqualification, or Unavailability
+MAR 112.
+Adjudicator Impartiality, Recusal, or Unavailability